 investment is also the husband’s investment.
 However, sometimes it happens that someone wants to buy a house in their name using money from an overseas account in a company name.
 If you do this, the investment in the real estate in Colombia will not qualify you for a Colombia investor’s visa.

 TIP: Never ask friends to send money from their account as a favor.
 This happens with clients whose banks require them to make large transfers in person.
 If the client is already in Colombia and can’t do it, they think it’s okay to ask a friend to send the money, but this will cause problems as described above.

 It’s important to open your Colombian investment account before you leave your country of origin.

 Origin of the Wire Transfer is Very Important

 We highly recommend working with a seasoned real estate company, like Paradise Realtor, to navigate the obstacle course that is buying property abroad.
 From negotiating a price and learning the tax ropes to drafting a purchase contract and closing, you’ll want a professional with you the whole way.

 Realtors who have experience working with ex-pats can help explain the foreign investment process to local sellers.
 Often, the seller wants the money right away and doesn’t understand the time and potential complications involved with a foreign investment.
 The realtor can help ease the seller’s mind and encourage patience while the investment legalization process is completed.

 We also suggest getting a property inspection, survey, and insurance, and making sure you understand the residential and commercial zoning laws.

 There is a lot to think about when legalizing an investment in Colombia real estate, but we’re sure you’ll find, as so many have before you, that it is worthwhile.
-Colombia Legal & Accounting can assist you throughout the process of investing.
+Colombia Legal & Associates can assist you throughout the process of investing.